aranhaagency/bitmon-api/README.md

-# bitmon-api
+# Bitmon GraphQL API

-Bitmon contracts interaction API and main data
+Bitmon API is the main source of information from non-fungible elements on the Ethereum network for the Bitmon World.